andrewbo29/cu_cilia/README.md

 ## Running on Constructor Platform (CP)

-1. Inside the `data/Original` folder, create a new folder and upload your images there. **Only `tiff` and `tif` image formats are supported**.
+1. Inside the `data` folder, create a new folder and upload your images there. **Only `tiff` and `tif` image formats are supported**.
 You can also upload images within a nested folder structure if necessary.

     ![Alt text](images/image-1.png)